Asian shares track Wall Street decline on pandemic jitters

 Asian shares track Wall Street decline on pandemic jittersNew

 Stocks are mostly lower in Asia after pandemic concerns snapped a four-day winning streak on Wall Street.
-Japan’s Nikkei 225 erased early losses but other benchmarks declined across the region on Wednesday.
+Japan’s Nikkei 225 erased early losses, edging 0.1% higher, but other benchmarks declined across the region on Wednesday.
 Overnight, the S&P 500 index fell 0.6%.
-Coronavirus counts are rising at a worrying degree in many countries around the world.
+Coronavirus counts are rising at a worrying pace in many countries.
 On Tuesday, a possible safety issue led officials to pause a COVID-19 antibody therapy being developed by Eli Lilly.
 Johnson & Johnson had to temporarily pause its own study of a potential COVID-19 vaccine.
 While earnings reports have so far been better than expected, uncertainty about the prospects for more stimulus for the economy from Washington is also clouding sentiment.